-ENIS/NISIS-MIDA Spring School 2022: “Mobility and mobilisation in Muslim societies”
+ENIS/NISIS-MIDA Summer School 2022: “Mobility and mobilisation in Muslim societies”

 Call – ENIS/NISIS-MIDA Spring School Indonesia 2022 “Mobility and Mobilisation in Muslim Societies“

 NEW DATES: arrival on Sunday 19 June – departure on Saturday 25 June